Debtor-in-Possession (DIP) Financing Can Help Turn a Company Around Following Bankruptcy

 The Bottom Line

 If your company is experiencing financial distress, it’s important to consult an experienced bankruptcy attorney and/or a restructuring or turnaround specialist to determine all of your viable options.
 You may be able to do a workout or other restructuring process outside of bankruptcy.
-However, if you determine that bankruptcy is your best option, DIP financing may provide a strong opportunity to help turn your company around.
+However, if you determine that Chapter 11 bankruptcy is your best option, DIP financing may provide a strong opportunity to help turn your company around.
 With Paragon as your DIP Lender, we can offer our years of expertise in DIP, exit financing and other creative debt solutions.